DavidBurela/edgellm/README.md

 # EdgeLLM
-My spikes looking at patterns that allow you to build applications that can be swapped at runtime to run either in hyperscale (Azure OpenAI), or on edge compute (Llama.cpp).
+This is a collection spikes I've done looking at patterns that allow for building LLM applications that can be swapped at runtime to run either in hyperscale (Azure OpenAI), or on edge compute (Llama.cpp).

 The more complex examples (like SQL agent) require a lot of very heavy pip dependencies, so I haven't included a `requirements.txt`.
 Each python file has roughly the packages it needs to run.

 ## Running the sample

-### IMPORTANT
+### IMPORTANT NOTICE CPU/GPU
 Within each python script, you need to set the number of CPU threads, or GPU layers to use.

  - CPU: `n_threads` should be the same as your system